AlfredsLapkovskis/MultimodalPlantClassifier/README.md

-# Source code for the paper by Alfreds Lapkovskis, Natalia Nefedova & Ali Beikmohammadi (2024)
+# Source code for the paper "Automatic Fused Multimodal Deep Learning for Plant Identification"

-## Automatic Fused Multimodal Deep Learning for Plant Identification
+## Alfreds Lapkovskis, Natalia Nefedova & Ali Beikmohammadi (2024)

 ##### Preprint: https://arxiv.org/abs/2406.01455

-##### Please also check our sample iOS app that utilizes the proposed model: https://github.com/AlfredsLapkovskis/MultimodalPlantClassifier-iOS
+##### Please also check our sample iOS app that utilizes the proposed model (uses an older version of our model): https://github.com/AlfredsLapkovskis/MultimodalPlantClassifier-iOS

 # 1. Setup